 What is ETL Testing: Importance, Process, and Types | DevstringxHarsha Yadav

 ETL Stands for Extraction, Transformation, and Load.
 So Basically ETL is a process of how data is loaded from the source system to the target systems.
-Firstly Data is extracted from the database, transformed into a meaningful schema, and then loaded to the target systems.
+Firstly Data is extracted from the database, transformed into a meaningful schema, and then loaded into the target systems.

-Important of ETL Testing
+Importance of ETL Testing

 It’s the responsibility of ETL Testers to ensure Data is not lost during the extraction and transformation process.